top of page

 Rashōmon and Seventeen Other Stories

-Rashōmon and Seventeen Other Stories (2009) is a collection of works by Ryünosuke Akutagawa (1892–1927).
-I'd seen Akira Kurosawa's 1950 film Rashomon a couple times but never read the story on which it's based.
-Turns out that the film is actually more of a retelling of Akutagawa's 1922 short story "In a Grove", which is the second of the 17 stories in this book.
-"Rashōmon" the story is the first in the collection and categorized under the editor's heading "A World in Decay".
-This section also includes Akutagawa's fantastically imaginative tales "The Nose" and "Hell Screen", the latter of which recounts the degenerating sanity of a renowned artist ("the greatest painter in the land") who is commissioned to paint his vision of Buddhist hell on a folded screen.
-The artist becomes obsessed with accuracy and truth in his work, and this eventually drives him over the edge.
+“Rashomon,” the story, is the first in the collection and is grouped under the editor’s heading “A World in Decay.”
+This section also includes the imaginative tales “The Nose” and “Hell Screen,” the latter recounting the unraveling sanity of a renowned artist, “the greatest painter in the land,” who is commissioned to paint his vision of Buddhist hell on a folding screen.
+His obsession with accuracy and truth eventually drives him over the edge.

 Akutagawa Ryūnosuke